kemingy/write-yourself-a-shell/README.md

 3. Shell-builtins (cd)
 4. Pipes
 5. Ideas for extending your shell
    - readline
    - handling control signals (ctrl+c, ctrl+d)
    - redirection
    - command completion
    - adding more builtins
    - use a grammar for parsing
    - Hints for the workshop

 ### Section 0 - Check Rust installation and version

-- rustc -v
+Run `rustc --version`.
-- try running Rust Edition 2018 preview
+You should see something like `rustc 1.74.0 (79e9716c9 2023-11-13)`.

 ### Block 1 - Running single commands

 - Try to run a single command and print the output to the stdout.
-- Hint: Look for APIs in the standard library to do that.
+- Hint: Use [Command](https://doc.rust-lang.org/std/process/struct.Command.html) from the standard library.
 - Bonus: Try to make the code as idiomatic as you can.
 - Bonus: Write a unit test to make sure your shell works